-- 1) Adequately protect the building from intrusion by trespassers and from deterioration by the weather in accordance with the standards set forth in this Ordinance. - 2) Ensure that allowing the building to remain will not be detrimental to the public health, safety and welfare, will not unreasonably interfere with the reasonable and lawful use and enjoyment of other premises within the neighborhood, and will not pose an extraordinary hazard to police officers or firefighters entering the premises in times of emergency. - 3) When issuing such orders, the Town Health Officer shall specify the time for completion of the work.
-The Order shall act as an interim vacant building permit, the duration of which shall be for the time set forth in the Town Health Officer's order.
-No interim permit shall be effective for a period of more than ninety (90) days.
-All work done pursuant to this article shall be done in compliance with the applicable building, fire prevention, and zoning statutes and ordinances. - 4) The Zoning Administrator shall issue a vacant building permit upon his or her satisfaction that the building has been inspected and is in compliance with the standards set forth in this Ordinance, and that the building is adequately protected from intrusion by trespassers and from deterioration by the weather.
-This permit shall be effective for a period of three hundred sixty-five (365) days. - 5) A vacant building or structure shall be deemed adequately protected from intrusion by trespassers and from deterioration by the weather if it satisfies the building maintenance standards in Section 6-5(A) of this Ordinance.
+- 4. The Town Health OfficerZoning Administrator shall issue a vacant building permit upon his or her satisfaction that the building has been inspected and is in compliance with the standards set forth in this Ordinance: building, and is adequately protected from intrusion by trespassers and from deterioration by the weather.
+This permit shall be effective for a period of three hundred sixty-five (365) days. - 5.
+A vacant building or structure shall be deemed adequately protected from intrusion by trespassers and from deterioration by the weather if it satisfies the building maintenance standards in Section 5(A) of this Ordinance.

 Sec.
 6-11.
-FEES.34
+FEES.

-- a) A fee, set by the Select Board may be charged for a vacant building permit or interim permit.
-This fee may also be charged upon the renewal of such permits.
-Any fees are to be paid at the time of application or renewal.
-No permit shall be issued if there are outstanding fees. - b) Upon a showing that the building or structure is being actively marketed for sale or lease and maintained pursuant to its vacant building permit or renewal thereof, the Zoning Administrator shall waive any fees for a period of twelve (12) months from the time the fee first becomes due.
+- a) A fee set by the Selectboard shall be charged for a vacant building permit or interim permit.
+This one-hundred dollar fee shall also be charged upon the renewal of such permits.
+The fee is to be paid at the time of application or renewal.
+No permit shall be issued prior to payment of the permit or renewal fee. - b) Upon a showing that the building or structure is being actively marketed for sale or lease and maintained pursuant to its vacant building permit or renewal thereof, the Building.
+InspectorZoning Administrator shall waive the fee.
+The waiver of the permit fee for the active marketing and maintenance of the building or structure shall be for a period of twelve (12) months from the time the fee first becomes due.
 This waiver may be extended for an additional year for such buildings only if the owner (i) continues to show that the building or structure is being actively marketed for sale and maintained and (ii) discloses the details of how the building was actively marketed for sale during the waiver year (i.e., offers, appraisals, or consultants engaged).
-Upon the expiration of the initial twelvemonth period or its extension, the fee may be charged.
+Upon the expiration of the initial twelve-month period or its extension, the fee shall be charged. - c) When a building is in need of substantial rehabilitation, as determined by the Health Officer, to comply with the obligations and standards set forth in this Ordinance..., no initial vacant building permit fee is required if tThe owner hasmust: (a) developed and submitted a statement of intent, scope of work which meets the applicable building and zoning standards and the obligations and standards set forth in this article, and a reasonable schedule for the completion of the work, approved by the Health OfficerZoning AdministrationAdministration_Office, and (b) secured all necessary building and zoning permits.
+To qualify for a continued exemption upon renewal, the owner must certify that the improvements set forth in the scope of work are being made according to the schedule of work or prove to the Building Inspector that the schedule will be completed within a reasonable amount of time. - d) If an owner has secured all the duly required permits to demolish the building or structure, nofee shall be required structure the fee may be waived.